 Moreover, the promotion of microbial growth by non-absorbable disaccharides prompts bacterial uptake of ammonia as a nitrogen source for protein synthesis[120].

-Furthermore, it has been demonstrated that lactulose reduces bacterial DNA translocation, with a consequent decrease in serum ammonia and inflammatory mediators level[121].
+Furthermore, it has been demonstrated that lactulose reduces bacterial DNA translocation, with a consequent decrease in serum ammonia and levels of inflammatory mediators[121].

 Rifaximin